 It's a GPS receiver that outputs a fixed frequency that is locked to the UTC time standard from the GPS network.
 It is delivered with software that sets the output to 1MHz but it can be changed to 100kHz, 1MHz (default), 2MHz, 4MHz, 6MHz, 8MHz or 10MHz.
 After the GPS has received a fix it will output the RF signal on its RF Out connector as a 0 to 3V Square wave.
 The output signal is very accurate in frequency so it can be used to calibrate or to PLL lock Oscillators etc. Although the primary function is to output this accurate frequency on the SMA connector - there is also a serial port available on the IDC connector that will report the position coordinates and UTC time once it is locked.

-The module needs 3,3V to 5V and draws about 50-70mA.
+The module can be powered by any voltage in the range 3,3V to 5V and takes about 50-70mA of current.
 An GPS antenna must be connected to the GPS Antenna port, you can buy the module with an indoors GPS antenna that you put next to a window but for best performance use an outdoors antenna with a clear view of the sky.

 The Yellow LED will blink while it is acquiring a fix and will lit continuously when a fix have been calculated by the GPS module.
 The IDC connector is for power input, serial in/out and for RF Output and fix signal, see schematic.
 Source code available on Github.